Wuhan Junshan Yangtze River Bridge

 The Wuhan Junshan Yangtze River Bridge is a large cable-stayed bridge over the Yangtze River.
-The bridge carries 6 lanes of traffic between the Caidian District and the Jiangxia District of Wuhan, Hubei.
+The bridge carries 6 lanes of traffic between Caidian District and Jiangxia District of Wuhan, Hubei.
 A concurrency of expressways go over the bridge: The G4 Beijing–Hong Kong and Macau Expressway, the G50 Shanghai–Chongqing Expressway, and the G4201 Wuhan Ring Expressway.
 The bridge, which was opened in 2001, is one of the largest cable-stayed bridges in the world.

 The bridge is named for Junshan (军山, "the Army Mountain"), a lone mountain on the left bank of the Yangtze upstream from the bridge.